Don’t just engineer on paper.

 Interested in being a part of the team?

 The intake for the recruitment program is open to all students of Curtin University with a passion for developing their knowledge of engineering design principles.
-The broad scope of the project presents many opportunities to do non-technical work such as management, recruitment, marketing, graphic design and finance.
-All applications will be considered, and you are welcome to participate in our recruitment program, after which you will be invited to apply for full membership with the team.
+The broad scope of the project presents many opportunities to do non-technical work such as management, finance, sponsorship, marketing, graphic design, recruitment, team development, and IT.
+All applications from any degree or course will be considered, and you are welcome to participate in our recruitment program, after which you will be invited to apply for full membership with the team.

 What does recruitment training involve?